Venckus/handle-attacks/README.md

 # handle-attacks

 ## command for cronjob
-use command 'php artisan check:attacks' for cronjob.
+use command 'php artisan check:attacks path_to_file' for cronjob.